Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Introduction

 It is important to understand people's behavior when they decide whether or not to contribute to a public good.
 It is always tempting to avoid contributing, thus, become a free rider.
 To understand this behavior it is helpful to analyze how the equilibrium may be achieved, what the lowest possible payoff is, and how to achieve socially optimal behavior.
 This analysis is a primary goal of the paper.

-A number of experiments were conducted on the free rider problem and public good provision.
-Gerald Marwell and Ruth E. Ames test a strong free rider hypothesis by a series of 12 experiments and find it not applicable to real world situations [Marwell and Ames (1981)].
-They tested two versions of free rider hypothesis – weak and strong – with experiments. "[T]he ‘weak' version of the free-rider hypothesis, … states that the voluntary provision of public goods by groups will be sub-optimal and the 'strong' version, … argues that (virtually) no public goods at all will be provided through voluntary means."
-They have found that strong version of free rider hypothesis is not practically supported, while the "weak" version is.
-[Marwell and Ames (1981)].
+A number of experiments were conducted on the free rider problem and public good provision. \citeauthor{free-ride} test a strong free rider hypothesis by a series of 12 experiments and find it not applicable to real world situations \citep{free-ride}.
+They tested two versions of free rider hypothesis --- weak and strong --- with experiments. ``[T]he `weak' version of the free-rider hypothesis, \ldots{} states that the voluntary provision of public goods by groups will be sub-optimal and the `strong' version, \ldots{} argues that (virtually) no public goods at all will be provided through voluntary means.''
+They have found that strong version of free rider hypothesis is not practically supported, while the `weak' version is \citep{free-ride}.

-Isaac, Thomas and Walker attempt to reconcile divergent experimental results of other papers - those which concluded that individuals always free ride a lot, free ride a little or never free ride.
-They conclude that contribution decision depends on the conditions of the experiment [Isaac, Walker and Thomas (1984)].
-John O Ledyard has a chapter in his textbook dedicated to public good games experiments.
-He carefully describes how such experiments need to be conducted, and how certain aspects of experimental setup affect the end results [Ledyard (1995)].
-Finally, Ananish Chaudhuri surveys a large number of papers on public good games in his work.
+\citeauthor{free-ride-divergent} attempt to reconcile divergent experimental results of other papers --- those which concluded that individuals always free ride a lot, free ride a little or never free ride.
+They conclude that contribution decision depends on the conditions of the experiment \citep{free-ride-divergent}. \citeauthor{ledyard-chpater} has a chapter in his textbook dedicated to public good games experiments.
+He carefully describes how such experiments need to be conducted, and how certain aspects of experimental setup affect the end results \citep{ledyard-chpater}.
+Finally, \citeauthor{sustaining-cooperation} surveys a large number of papers on public good games in his work.
 He analyses the effectiveness of monetary and non-monetary punishments on sustaining cooperation in public good games.
-He concludes that monetary punishments are generally effective, however, there are certain caveats such as cost-effectiveness of the punishment itself and the issue of "anti-social" punishments.
-He concludes that there are other, non-monetary, punitive measures such as expressions of disapproval or social exclusion [Chaudhuri (2011)].
+He concludes that monetary punishments are generally effective, however, there are certain caveats such as cost-effectiveness of the punishment itself and the issue of ``anti-social'' punishments.
+He concludes that there are other, non-monetary, punitive measures such as expressions of disapproval or social exclusion \citep{sustaining-cooperation}.